 Explore the ecosystem of the Mesoamerican Barrier Reef System – the second-largest reef in the world.
 Join other advanced divers and contribute to efforts to conserve native marine wildlife.
 You will survey and monitor the reef, collect data to support local conservation initiatives, and increase your knowledge of species identification.
 You could see dolphins, sharks, and a variety of marine plant life while on your diving expedition.

-Travel to Costa Rica and Mexico in this youth development program.
+Travel to Mexico in this youth development program.
 You will have the opportunity to learn Spanish and engage with communities in each location.
 It is a unique opportunity to be immersed in local culture in two Latin American countries.
 Contribute to the United Nations Sustainable Development Goal 4: Quality Education, Goal 5: Gender Equality, and Goal 10: Reduced Inequalities.